widdix/aws-cf-templates/security/README.md

 ### Installation Guide
 1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=security-account-password-policy&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/security/account-password-policy.json">Launch Stack</a>
 1. Click **Next** to proceed with the next step of the wizard.
 1. Specify a name and all parameters for the stack.
 1. Click **Next** to proceed with the next step of the wizard.
+1. Click **Next** to skip the **Options** step of the wizard.
+1. Check the **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** checkbox.
+1. Click **Create** to start the creation of the stack.
+1. Wait until the stack reaches the state **CREATE_COMPLETE**

+## Authentication Proxy using your GitHub Organization
+This template describes a **highly available** authentication proxy that forwards request to a upstream http(s) endpoint if the user is authenticated against your GitHub Organization.

+### Installation Guide
+1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=security-auth-proxy-ha-github-orga&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/security/auth-proxy-ha-github-orga.json">Launch Stack</a>
+1. Click **Next** to proceed with the next step of the wizard.
+1. Specify a name and all parameters for the stack.
+1. Click **Next** to proceed with the next step of the wizard.
+1. Click **Next** to skip the **Options** step of the wizard.
+1. Check the **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** checkbox.
+1. Click **Create** to start the creation of the stack.
+1. Wait until the stack reaches the state **CREATE_COMPLETE**

+## CloudTrail across all regions
+This template enables CloudTrail to records AWS API calls across all regions in your AWS account.
+API calls are archived in S3 and also pushed CloudWatch Logs.
+If new API calls are available in S3 a SNS topic is notified.

+### Installation Guide
+1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=security-cloudtrail&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/security/cloudtrail.json">Launch Stack</a>
+1. Click **Next** to proceed with the next step of the wizard.
+1. Specify a name and all parameters for the stack.
+1. Click **Next** to proceed with the next step of the wizard.